ARKS Tests at Camberley Kart Club

 If you are under 18 years old you do not need a medical unless a medical condition exists.

-Your licence application form has a medical section on it.
-Take it to your doctor to complete, the main points being colour blindness test, eyesight test, urine test and blood pressure test.
+Your licence application form has a medical section on it, read carefully to determine if you can self assess or need a medical test.
+If you need a medical you will need to see a doctor, the main test criteria being colour blindness test, eyesight test, urine test and blood pressure test.
 The doctor will usually make a charge for this.

 Contact